What Scholarships are Available for ABA Students?

 No procrastinating.

-But sometimes there is even a deadline or a specific time range in which the scholarship can be used.
-Don’t expect to be able to score a scholarship and then delay enrolling by taking some time off to do some traveling or even to take a job, unless you can make it work with your class schedule.
+Most scholarships have deadlines for filing and applying.
+But sometimes there is also a specific time range in which the scholarship can be used.
+Don’t expect to score a scholarship and then delay enrolling by taking time off, unless you can make it work with your class schedule.

-There may also be some rules on what years of your program are eligible to be covered, with some only applying to your first year as a grad student.
+There may also be rules on what years of your program are eligible to be covered, with some only applying to your first year as a grad student.

 Number of Scholarships Awarded